.

 I who can easily turn on beauty, sincerity and truth, can safely say I enjoy this poem.
 Why?
 It’s readable:

-flowers, not the monsters they’re cracked up to be
+looks at flowers and seesflowers, not the monsters they’re cracked up to be

 can’t be rained on,